How To: DIY Panic Room & Safe Room

-While structurally and environmentally safe due to strict national housing codes, the majority of average residential properties in the USA are still highly vulnerable to most man-made forms of attack.
-Even someone with limited building skills can still significantly improve their security by creating a DIY safe room.
+While structurally safe due to strict national housing codes, most residences in the USA are highly vulnerable to human attack.

 New Construction or Retrofit?

 Typically, a DIY safe room project will be undertaken after a home is already built.
 Though this results in some technical limitations, there still are numerous options for creating a secure space.
 The various components of a secure strategy will vary with the overall budget and your personal expertise (one can somewhat compensate for the other).

 At Fortified Estate we specialize in helping DIYers create their own safe or panic room.
 You don’t need to spend tens of thousands of dollars to achieve safety for your family.
 We are happy to review your particular situation (including blueprints and pictures, if available) to share with you our expertise.